alanngnet/CoverHunterMPS/README.md

 This script evaluates your trained model by providing standard mAP (mean average precision) and MR1 (mean rank one) training metrics, plus an optional t-SNE clustering plot (compare Fig. 3 in the CoverHunter paper).

 1. Have a pre-trained CoverHunter model's output checkpoint files available.
-You only need your best set (typically your highest-numbered one).
-If you use original CoverHunter's pre-trained model from https://drive.google.com/file/d/1rDZ9CDInpxQUvXRLv87mr-hfDfnV7Y-j/view), unzip it, and move it to a folder that you specify in step 3 below.
+You only need your best `g_000NNNN` file (typically your highest-numbered one).
+    * If you use original CoverHunter's pre-trained model from https://drive.google.com/file/d/1rDZ9CDInpxQUvXRLv87mr-hfDfnV7Y-j/view (65 MB):
+         1. Unzip it, and move it to a folder that you specify in step 3 below, let's say as `training/pretrain_model` in your project folder.
+         2. Rename the `pt_model` subfolder to `checkpoints` because that's where CoverHunterMPS expects model checkpoint files.
+(You actually only need the `g_0000...` file in there to just do evaluation or inference.)
+         3. Temporarily uncomment line 205 in `/src/model.py`.
+Otherwise, if you attempt to run that model using CoverHunterMPS code as-is, you will get the following error because CoverHunter's model was trained on the old CoverHunter code base.
+CoverHunterMPS renamed the `ce` hyperparameter to make more sense as `foc` (because that is actually used for the focal-loss hyperparameter):
+        ```File "[...]/src/model.py", line 233, in __init__
+        hp["embed_dim"], hp["foc"]["output_dims"], bias=False,
+                         ~~^^^^^^^
+        KeyError: 'foc'```
+        4. Note that the above Google Drive-hosted file belongs to Liu Feng, the CoverHunter repo owner, and nobody on the CoverHunterMPS project has any control of it.
-2. Run your query data through `extract_csi_features.py`.
+3. Run your query data through `extract_csi_features.py`.
 In the `hparams.yaml` file for the feature extraction, turn off all augmentation.
 See `data/covers80_testset/hparams.yaml` for an example configuration to treat covers80 as the query data:<br> `python3 -m tools.extract_csi_features data/covers80_testset`<br>
 The important output from that is `full.txt` and the `cqt_feat` subfolder's contents.
-3. Run the evaluation script.
+4. Run the evaluation script.
 This example assumes you are using the trained model you created in `training/covers80` and you want to use all the optional features I added in this fork:<br>
 `python3 -m tools.eval_testset training/covers80 data/covers80_testset/full.txt data/covers80_testset/full.txt -plot_name="training/covers80/tSNE.png" -dist_name='distmatrix' -test_only_labels='data/covers80/test-only-work-ids.txt'`

 See the "Training checkpoint output" section below for a description of the embeddings saved by the `eval_for_map_with_feat()` function called in this script.
 They are saved in a new subfolder of the `pretrained_model` folder named `embed_NN_tmp` where NN is the highest-numbered epoch subfolder in the `pretrained_model` folder.